Non-governmental 457(b) rollover rules

 That said, non-governmental 457 plans do need to have some documentation.
 Ask your Employer for a copy of the plan documents.

 In the plan documents, look for the 457b distribution options.
 The default distribution option for a nongovernmental 457 plan is a lump sum distribution within 60-90 days of severance from the employer.
-Also known as separation from service, you get ALL of your deferred salary reported in a W-2 in a lump sum in one tax year.
+Also known as separation from service, you get ALL your deferred salary reported in a W-2 lump sum in one tax year.
 If you are not careful, this can result in a significant tax hit at higher rates than deferred.

 Employers can and usually do offer other 457b distribution options.
 For example, they may extend out distributions until you are 70 or start them after a different specified delay.
 It is important to note that the distribution decision is irrevocable; sometimes, plans may offer you a one-time chance to change your mind.